kritgrover/conuhacks/README.md

 </br>

 ## Design and Prototype
 Over the course of the last 24hrs, we built a website that generates strong passwords, evaluates user inputed password strengths, and educates the user about the basics of cyber security.
-A video demonstration of it can be accessed on the [Devpost].
+A video demonstration of it can be accessed on the [Devpost](https://devpost.com/software/diamondsec).
 The website is hosted on Github and can be accessed [here](https://kritgrover.github.io/conuhacks/).

 </br>